Do You Have A Child? Here’s A Tax Credit You Can Claim!

 Mother And Daughter Spending Quality Time — Child Tax

-Can you believe that you’ll need to shell out an average of $310,605 until they turn 18 – that’s around $17,000 annually!
+Can you believe you’ll need an average of $310,605 until they turn 18 – that’s around $17,000 annually!
 As parents or caretakers we have to be creative and find solutions to ease the burden and make the most of parenthood (the “crazies” included).

 Aside from the CTC, there are other tax breaks you can lean on like the Earned Income Tax Credit.
 Don’t miss out on any of them and let’s get your strategy in place before tax season!